shirshak55/Bee-Connect/README.md

 ### Development
-For development we use sqlite.
+For development we recommend to use sqlite.
 Feel free to use any database like mysql or sqlite or pgsql.

 * For windows user you can install imagemagick and add to path and also remember to install redis server on windows.
+And for database rename .env.example to .env and adjust that file.
 For ubuntu LTS you can follow the guide.

 * Clone this repo
 ```shell